-In addition to my main areas of research I also run the London Philosophy of Sex and Sexuality reading group and am interested in looking at how feminist ideas can inform our understanding of perspectives in science.
+In addition to my main areas of research I also run a Philosophy of Sex and Sexuality reading group and am interested in looking at how feminist ideas can inform our understanding of perspectives in science.
 Additionally, I am very interested in environmental philosophy and how our relationship with nature (both scientific, cultural, and personal) forms the underpinnings of our legal and economic society.
 I have written a blog post about this here.

 My pronouns are she/her.